Endogen/OpenCryptoBot/commands.md

 None

 **Description**
-Shows a BPMN diagram for the given command.
+Show a BPMN diagram for the given command.
+This will give you an understanding which APIs the command is calling and how the command words internally.

 **Syntax**
 `/bpmn <command>`